 Baby boomers are downsizing.
 Baby boomers are a huge portion of society, much larger then the Generation X right below them.
 Boomers are starting to dump their belongs and collections on the market.
 The issue is that, for years, they thought or were told that their collections and items had (X) amount of value.
 But now their kids don’t want the items and their buyers market (other boomers) are doing the same thing and getting rid of their stuff.
 Those of us in the resale business (antique stores, used furniture stores, thrift stores, etc) have the ability to pick and choose what we want to buy and almost offer anything to get the item we want, whether or not we get the item, because we know that around the corner is another sale.
 The charities (Et Cetera Shop, Salvation Army, etc,) are even refusing items like most glass and some furniture and a lot more.
 You know if you have tried…

 This creates an issue for those of us that do or have tried to do both, owning a resale shop and an estate sale company.
-You can be the most honest and well meaning person in the world but if you have one jack hole neighbor tell a seller that they think something is undervalued and it puts that thought into the sellers head that you are being dishonest with them or taking advantage of their property and that ruins their perception of you and your business.
+You can be the most honest and well meaning person in the world but if you have one person tell a seller that they think something is undervalued and it puts that thought into the sellers head that you are being dishonest with them or taking advantage of their property and that ruins their perception of you and your business.
 Even though you were doing everything you could to help them make the most money possible for their belongings.
-This ignorance destroys reputations and livelihoods.
+This lack of knowledge destroys reputations and livelihoods.

 If you plan on having an estate sale do your own research.
 Look on eBay SOLD items, not just “Buy It Now” there can literally be THOUSANDS of $’s price difference.